 Luxury Vinyl Plank (LVP)

-Luxury vinyl plank is a synthetic flooring product that is engineered and manufactured to look like wood.
+Luxury vinyl plank flooring is a synthetic flooring product that is engineered and manufactured to look like wood.
 Because there’s no wood in LVP, it is water resistant.
-You can install it in wet areas like laundry rooms and bathrooms as well as below grade in basements.
+You can install it in wet areas like laundry rooms and bathrooms as well as below grade in basements because of its rigid core made from stone polymer composite – hence the term SPC flooring.
 It is much less expensive than natural wood products.
 You can also install this flooring over other flooring such as tile or laminate.
 Modern LVPs may even feature texture to emulate the natural variation in wood grain.

 Pros: LVP is much less expensive than natural wood products like hardwood, bamboo, and eucalyptus even though they look like wood.
 Installed over a padded underlayment they are softer than wood.

 Cons: This flooring transmits every imperfection in the subfloor.
 So, if the subfloor isn’t perfectly smooth, installation requires considerable preparation.
 It will not increase the value of your home like natural wood products.

 Maintenance requirements: Very easy care, just avoid scratching.
 Vacuum or dust weekly.